uchicago-cs/chiwebsite/chidb/architecture.rst

 The DBM program
     A DBM program is composed of one or more DBM instructions.
-An instruction contains an operator code and up to four operands: P1, P2, P3, and P4.
+An instruction contains an operation code and up to four operands: P1, P2, P3, and P4.
 P1 through P3 are signed 32-bit integers, and P4 is a pointer to a null-terminated string.
 All the DBM instructions are described below.
 Instructions in the DBM program are